KnorrFG/blog/posts/2023-06-24-raku-is-awesome.md

 ## An Example

 Those were all small, out of context examples.
-So I thought, I should at least show you one real world script.
+So I thought I should at least show you one real world script.
 I have a script that deletes all git branches which have already been merged, and are safe to delete.
 That started out as a Python script.
-Then became a Ruby script, and now a Raku script.
+Then it became a Ruby script, and now a Raku script.
 What it does is: it checks if the current branch is main or master, and switches to it if not.
 Then it calls `git branch -d` on each branch (which will simply not delete the branch, if it is not merged).
 This is the script: